vidyagames998/vidyagames998.github.io/eldenring/index.md

 These yellow campfires are like save points, you can level up, perform upgrades.
 When you activate these you enable a fast travel point, if you activate them a second time or more you sit down the enemies will stop chasing after you and you are safe.
 They are littered throughout the map.

 Grey walls like the ones seen to the right of the first grace require a one time use stonesword key to remove at the weird gargoyle statue.
+Sometimes they take two.
 This dungeon is fairly difficult so if you chose the stonesword key keepsake I would save it and skip doing it until you level up quite a bit.

 ![](images/first_grace_sitting.jpg)